c3g/GenPipes_Docs/docs/source/user_guide/gp_wizard.rst

    genpipes tools wizard

-This will launch an interactive prompt where you can get help choosing a deployment option, pipeline and/or protocol and generate a ready-to-run GenPipes command.
+This will launch an interactive prompt where you can get help choosing a deployment option, pipeline and protocol and generate a ready-to-run GenPipes command.

 Example Run
 -----------